lloydchang/politok/README.md

 ## How It Works

 ### Propositions
-Voters decide on three polytawk measures:
+Voters decide on three politok measures:
 1. 🏘️ **FREEZE THE RENT**
 Shall we implement a freeze on rent increases for all residential units?
 2. 🚌 **FAST & FREE BUSES**